SnowShoeing Basics: How To Use Snowshoes

 When breaking trail—that is, snowshoeing in fresh snow—the most effective technique is stamping.

-Stamping involves planting your heel on the snow a fraction before your toe and pausing briefly before transferring your weight to the leading foot.
-This will make the powdery snow marginally more compact, reducing the effort required to progress and the risk of post-holing.
+Stamping involves planting your heel a fraction before your toe and pausing briefly before transferring your weight to the leading foot.
+This will make the powder marginally more compact, reducing the effort required to progress and the risk of post-holing.

 Breaking trails in deep snow is, we assure you, exhausting work.
 When doing so, be sure to share the burden by rotating your leader.

 A total of five snowshoeing techniques can be used for ascending different angles of slope: stepping-up, herringbone stepping, front-pointing, side-stepping, and kick-stepping.

 Stepping-up: Used on moderate inclines, this snowshoe technique entails facing directly uphill and stamping with your weight on the front of your foot.

 Herringbone stepping: Another technique for moderate inclines involves facing uphill with the toes of your snowshoes splayed outward at a 35-45 degree angle.
 Using this method, the lateral bars on your snowshoes dig into the snow and improve traction.

 Front-pointing: Used on steep inclines over short distances, this snowshoeing technique is similar to “front-pointing” in crampons.
 Place all of your weight on your toes, plant your poles for balance, and move upwards with short steps while keeping your feet horizontal.

 Side-stepping: On slopes that are too steep to tackle face-on, turn sideways to the slope and take a sideward step uphill, making sure to plant your foot firmly to create a shelf and so all of the snowshoe’s crampons (the teeth or “tines” on the sole) are engaged.
 Bring your lower foot up beside the first foot and repeat the process until the angle of slope eases off.